Service Level Agreement

 Article 1.
 Applicability

-7. The provision of Service Levels by MedGuide does not affect the Service Recipient's own responsibility for the management of the Application, including checking settings and using the Application in accordance with MedGuide's instructions and applicable laws and regulations.
+- The provision of Service Levels by MedGuide does not affect the Service Recipient's own responsibility for the management of the Service, including checking settings and using the Service in accordance with MedGuide's instructions and applicable laws and regulations.

 Article 2.
 Data Submission